FasterXML/jackson-databind/README.md

 One additional limitation exists for so-called core components (streaming api, jackson-annotations and jackson-databind): no additional dependendies are allowed beyond:

 * Core components may rely on any methods included in the supported JDK
+    * Minimum JDK version was 1.5 until (and including) version 2.3
+    * Minimum JDK version was 1.6 for Jackson 2.4 - 2.7 (inclusive) for all core components
+        * Minimum is still 1.6 for `jackson-annotations` and `jackson-core`, for all remaining Jackson 2.x versions
-    * Minimum JDK version is 1.6 as of Jackson 2.4 and above (1.5 was baseline with 2.3 and earlier)
+    * Minimum JDK version is 1.7 for Jackson 2.7 - 2.10 of `jackson-databind` and most non-core components
 * Jackson-databind (this package) depends on the other two (annotations, streaming).

 This means that anything that has to rely on additional APIs or libraries needs to be built as an extension,